Sine-Gordon dynamics in spin transport: Model

 and at finite bias, one can compute the differential conductance

 In the following, we report the current in units of $G_0 \Delta h_0$, where $G_0 = e^2/h$ is the conductance quantum with $e$ the elementary charge and $h$ Planck's constant.
 In the natural units with $e = \hbar = 1$, we have $G_0 = 1/(2\pi)$.
-We define the critical bias at the conductor-insulator transition (see Appendices~\ref{app:derivation} and~\ref{app:critical_bias})
+For convenience, we define the quantity